cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/btaguncertain.md

 Once this is complete, you can run the [config file](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/BTagging/python/befficiency_patjets_cfg.py) for your efficiencies.

 #### Run Complete
-Once your run is complete, in the 'BTagging' branch there should be a file called [plotBeff.C](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/BTagging/plotBeff.C).
-This file is set up to show you a histogram of your efficiencies that were calculated in jet mopmentum bins, as well as, write output of your efficiencies that you calculated in those bins.
-To run this code, updated your output file name here:
+Once your run is complete, in the 'BTagging' folder there should be a file called [plotBeff.C](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/BTagging/plotBeff.C).
+This file is set up to show you a histogram of your efficiencies that were calculated in the jet momentum bins, as well as, write the same efficiencies that you calculated in those bins in a numerical form.
+To run this code, update your output file name here:
 ```
 void plotBeff(){